nutszebra/dense_net/README.md

     python main.py -p ./ -e 300 -b 64 -g 0 -s 1 -trb 4 -teb 4 -lr 0.1

 # Details about my implementation
-main.py runs dense net on cifar10.
+main.py runs DCCN on cifar10.
-The depth of dense net is 40, due to the lack of gpu memory.
+The depth of DCCN is 40, due to the lack of gpu memory.
 All hyperparameters and network architecture are the same as in [[1]][Paper] except for data-augmentation.
 As a result, I could confirm 95.12% total accuracy at epoch 251 and this result has almost the same accuracy that is reported by [[1]][Paper].
 <img src="https://github.com/nutszebra/dense_net/blob/master/loss.jpg" alt="loss" title="loss">